RaVoTTi/Second-Brain/BooksV1/Books/The Epic Of Gilgamesh.md

-Certainly!
 The "Epic of Gilgamesh" is a Mesopotamian poem that is among the earliest known works of literary writing.
 Here's a detailed overview followed by a concise summary:

 ### Detailed Overview